Apr 15 in Amarino, Android, Arduino, circuit-blog.com, Recent

-We need following components/equipments for this experiment:
+We need the following components/equipments for SensorGraph experiment:

 b.
 Arduino Duemilanova ATmega 328